jaydenseric/graphql-api-koa/readme.md

 _How to import._

 > ```js
-> import execute from 'graphql-api-koa/execute.mjs';
+> import execute from "graphql-api-koa/execute.mjs";
 > ```

 _A basic GraphQL API._

 > ```js
-> import Koa from 'koa';
+> import Koa from "koa";
-> import bodyParser from 'koa-bodyparser';
+> import bodyParser from "koa-bodyparser";
-> import errorHandler from 'graphql-api-koa/errorHandler.mjs';
+> import errorHandler from "graphql-api-koa/errorHandler.mjs";
-> import execute from 'graphql-api-koa/execute.mjs';
+> import execute from "graphql-api-koa/execute.mjs";
-> import schema from './schema.mjs';
+> import schema from "./schema.mjs";
 >
 > const app = new Koa()
 >   .use(errorHandler())
 >   .use(
 >     bodyParser({
 >       extendTypes: {
->         json: 'application/graphql+json',
+>         json: "application/graphql+json",
 >       },
 >     })
 >   )